dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 ```

 This is a known issue in DuckDB.
+Try disconnecting from any sessions that are locking the database.
 If you are using DBeaver, this means shutting down DBeaver (disconnecting doesn't always work).

 As a last resort, deleting the database file will get you back in action (_but_ you will lose all your data).